Philibert Orry

-Philibert Orry, count of Vignory and lord of La Chapelle-Godefroy (born in Troyes on 22 January 1689 – died at La Chapelle-Godefroy on 9 November 1747), was a French statesman.
+Philibert Orry, count of Vignory and lord of La Chapelle-Godefroy (born in Troyes, Champagne (province) on 22 January 1689 – died at La Chapelle-Godefroy on 9 November 1747), was a French statesman.

 Life

 The fifth child of Jean Orry, a leading economist, Philibert Orry served as a cavalry captain during the War of Spanish Succession, before becoming a member of the Parlement of Paris, then master of requests in 1715.
-He was an intendant in Lille (1715-1718), Soissons (1722-1727), and Roussillon (1727-1728).
+He was an intendant in Lille (1715–1718), Soissons (1722–1727), and Roussillon (1727–1728).

 Orry was named Controller-General of Finances in 1730 and combined this function with being director general of the Bâtiments du Roi ("the king's buildings") in 1736, after the death of the duc d'Antin.
-Orry remained Controller-General until 1745, making him the longest continuously-serving holder of the office in the eighteenth-century.
+Orry remained Controller-General until 1745, making him the longest continuously serving holder of the office in the eighteenth-century.

-An able economist, Orry had to restore the dixième ("tenth") tax and declared the venality of municipal officials, successfully balancing the budget in 1739-40.
+An able economist, Orry had to restore the dixième ("tenth") tax and declared the venality of municipal officials, successfully balancing the budget in 1739–40.
 Applying the principles of Colbert, he sought to develop the domestic manufacture of textiles and paper, and was involved in the production of porcelain in Vincennes in 1740.
 He supported trade with Canada and the Indies by reforming the statutes of the Compagnie des Indes.